winksaville/rust-binance-cli/README.md

 Using nightly-2021-03-25 as that is the last rustfmt that works as shown at https://rust-lang.github.io/rustup-components-history/.
 Change this when rustfmt is fixed.

-Fix problem with build issue of having to do `cargo cleans` before and after doing `cargo tarpaulin`.

 ## License